surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 ![](http://www.ftserussell.com/sites/default/files/anatomy-smart-beta-fig3.png)

 + _Designed to take advantage of perceived systematic biases or inefficiencies in the market_: it's the word "systematic" that irks me here.
 We get too emotionally tied to the systems we create, we get hemmed in or crowded out by them.
+Systems are for people who identify with

 Perhaps someone someday will make an "emergent systematic" factor index with meta-factors that control the weightage of actual factors, and tie it all up in a neat little C++ algorithm, now that would be a truly smart beta index with a variable holding period (has someone done this?).

 + _Cost_: I don't know anything about this, always assume you're paying too much.
 I don't think I'm writing for the people who buy Blackrock ETFs (you can call a $2.5 trillion ETF [anything](https://www.ishares.com/), it doesn't matter),  I'm writing for the average Joe trader trying to get better returns and for him, I see smart beta as essentially an active play on high volatility.
 In troubled times you want affection more than sex, right?
 Name your price.
 But if I were to talk to a fund manager about smart beta, I'd probably say something about the [blue ocean strategy](https://en.wikipedia.org/wiki/Blue_Ocean_Strategy), I think that'd make sense because I think that  there are fresh ideas on the borders of active and passive investing that are undervalued.